bitpay/csharp-bitpay-client/GUIDE.md

 The pairing code is then entered into the BitPay merchant dashboard for the desired merchant.
 Your interactive authentication at https://bitpay.com/login provides the authentication needed to create finalize the client-server pairing request.

+## Copyright
+Copyright (c) 2019 BitPay

-See also the xUnit test project for more examples of API calls.
+See also the tests project for more examples of API calls.